-Today, in digital era, where websites and its users are increasing drastically, seamless user experience is must have for organisations because unnecessary delay in response of the website or application distract users attention.
+Today, in the digital era, where websites and their users are increasing drastically, seamless user experience is a must-have for organizations because unnecessary delays in the response of the website or application distract the user's attention.
 Now we have greater expectations of the software we use than ever before.
 This is the number one reason why performance testing has become so important.
 Research suggests that just a 1 second delay in page load time results in 7% fewer conversions, 11% fewer page views, and a 16% decrease in customer satisfaction.
 And this translates to real dollars – if your site earns $100,000 per day, you’re losing $2.5 million every year due to this 1 second.
-Therefore, organisations prefer doing performance and load test on application before launching them or after every major release.
+Therefore, organizations prefer doing performance and load tests on application before launching them or after every major release.

 In this tutorial we are going to learn about:

 Performance testing is a non-functional type of testing which is used to evaluate application under test(AUT) performance in terms of its responsiveness as well as the behaviour of AUT under the various workload.

 An application is performant if it lets the end-user carry out a given task without undue delay or irritation.
 An application which is performing well always have a good response time.
 So, responsiveness of an application plays a very important role just like it's user interface and functionality because nowadays users are very demanding and want everything quick.